SocksTheWolf/TwitchAdOverlay/README.md

 # TwitchAdOverlay
 Displays an overlay whenever a twitch ad is about to play.
-For use as an alternative to having to download and run Streamer.bot
+For use as an alternative to having to download and run Streamer.bot.

 This code originally came from a widget made by [nutty](https://www.youtube.com/watch?v=e5B7ZNGtkac).
-While this code supports the old method of just using Streamer.bot via StreamElements, it can also be ran locally within OBS.
+While this code supports the old method of just using Streamer.bot via StreamElements, it can also be ran locally within OBS, avoiding the necessity of external programs and services.
+If you use the PubSub twitch option, you cannot host the file as a StreamElements widget, as their CORS policy does not allow for connections to the Twitch backend.

 ## Setup